vuongmanhnghia/nix/README.md

 ## Overview

 This is a comprehensive NixOS configuration built around the Hyprland wayland compositor, designed for developers and enthusiasts who want a beautiful, functional, and reproducible desktop environment.
 The configuration emphasizes dynamic theming, performance optimization, modularity, and developer experience.

+## Hyprland & Quickshell

+This configuration utilizes the [end-4/dots-hyprland](https://github.com/end-4/dots-hyprland) repository to provide comprehensive configurations for both Hyprland and Quickshell.

+These configurations ensure a cohesive and feature-rich desktop experience integrated with the NixOS setup.

 ## Installation